dipanjal/DevOps/NetNS_Ingress_Egress_Traffic/README.md

 **Root Cause**: IP Forwarding is diabled.
 Lets **Enable IP Forwarding**

     sudo nano /proc/sys/net/ipv4/ip_forward
-change o to 1 and save it, then check it again
+change it from 0 to 1 and save it, then check it again

     cat /proc/sys/net/ipv4/ip_forward